tacascer/studybuddy-1/README.md

 # StudyBuddy

 StudyBuddy is an iOS app that is designed to help you connect with other students to study together.
 Once you sign up, you can instantly message people across the network to get studying.
+Developed for AppDev Hack Challenge, Spring 2019.

 ## Functionality